akindofcode/arch-openbox/README.md

 ### Other things to consider ###

+* fish shell (desactivar zsh y añadir exec fish to .bashrc)
-* mpc: add played song to tint2 or conky
+* mpc: add played song to tint2 or conky (or polybar)
 * theme rofi - https://github.com/ARCHLabs/Archlabs-Rofi-Themes
 * theme dmenu ?
 * add more wallpapers